Am I Required To Have Insurance for My Swimming Pool?

 Pool-related risks are generally covered by a standard homeowners insurance policy, meaning you won’t need to purchase extra coverage as long as the insurance provider you select covers swimming pools.
 While not required by any state laws, home insurance is required by mortgage lenders if you need to take out a loan to buy your house.

 Swimming pools are generally considered attractive nuisances because they have the potential to attract children to your property and cause them physical harm.
-Most states recognize the attractive nuisance doctrine, which means you can be held liable for injuries to a trespassing child if you did not take reasonable steps to limit their access to an attractive nuisance on your property.[1][2]
-As a result, it’s crucial to maintain liability coverage to protect yourself against potential lawsuits if you have a swimming pool.
+Most states recognize the attractive nuisance doctrine, which means you can be held liable for injuries to a trespassing child if you do not take reasonable steps to limit their access to an attractive nuisance on your property.[1][2]
+As a result, it’s crucial to maintain adequate liability coverage to protect yourself against potential lawsuits if you have a swimming pool.

 Does Homeowners Insurance Cover Swimming Pools?

 The type of homeowners coverage that applies to your swimming pool will depend on the kind of pool you have and your insurance company.
 In-ground pools could be covered by your dwelling or other structures coverage.
-Meanwhile, your insurer may cover above-ground pools through your other structures or personal property insurance.[3]
+Meanwhile, your insurer may cover above-ground pools through your dwelling, other structures or personal property insurance.[3]

 How Does Home Insurance Cover Swimming Pools?